How Anne McDonald Makes Art Accessible With Boise Burlesque Show

 No, McDonald is not a hoarder with eclectic tastes, she’s a performance artist, specializing in burlesque and cabaret.
 Her basement is her wardrobe, prop closet, and rehearsal space.
 There’s a brightly colored tumbling mat on the floor and a trapeze hanging from the ceiling.

-McDonald often performs in feminine dresses, heels and glittery makeup -- her stage-name is Frankly Frankie -- a nod to her spunky and beloved grandmother.
+McDonald often performs in feminine dresses, heels and glittery makeup -- her stage name is Frankly Frankie -- a nod to her spunky and beloved grandmother.
 On stage she has a lot of energy, but she’s surprisingly low-key in real life.
-She wears Birkenstocks and a sweatshirt, her hair tied back in a ponytail.
+She wears Birkenstocks and a sweatshirt, her hair is tied back in a ponytail.

 The 32-year-old Boise native co-founded the Red Light Variety Show in 2008.
-It’s a modern vaudeville-style cabaret, which includes everything from trapeze and comedy acts to striptease and singing.
+It’s a modern vaudeville-style cabaret that includes everything from trapeze and comedy acts to striptease and singing.